cmap/cmapM/docs/DataPipeline.md

 % Download sample dataset
 cmapm.Pipeline.download_test_data;
 ```
 This will download and unpack the sample data to the `test_data` folder.
-A directory of example Level 1 data in the form of .lxb files from a LINCS Joint Project (LJP) plate under the `test_data/level1_data` directory.
+A directory of example Level 1 data in the form of .lxb files is available at `test_data/level1_data` directory.
 We also provide pre-computed results in `test_data/pipeline_results` to enable viewing the outputs without running the pipeline and/or to compare their results with CMap's.
-These outputs are described in the section below.
+These outputs are described in more detail the section below.

 ### Running the standard CMap data processing pipeline
 All routines are contained within the `cmapm.Pipeline` Matlab package.
 By default all outputs are saved in the current working directory, but this can be overridden using the `plate_path` argument to any of the scripts below.